hayden4r4/personal-website-frontend/README.md

 ## Vist the site here: <https://www.hayden-rose.com>

-This is my personal website, written using Next.js with Rust WASM and SCSS.
+This is my personal website, written using Next.js with Rust WASM and SASS.
 It features a portfolio page and a Black Scholes calculator from a previous project of mine that uses Rust WASM.